FishtownFish wrapped around the rod of AsclepiusMedicine

 Common Questions

 Recreational genetic testing is fine for recreational purposes.
 The raw data has limited clinical use, and the interpretation reports rarely change a treatment plan.
-If a patient already has the raw data, Fishtown Medicine will look at it for context, but the practice does not order consumer kits as a clinical step.
+If you already have the raw data, we will look at it for context, but we do not order consumer kits as a clinical step.

 Polygenic risk scores are promising at the population level.
 For an individual decision in primary care, the score rarely overrides the more actionable signals (Lp(a), ApoB, family history, blood pressure, fasting insulin).
-Fishtown Medicine watches the field but does not order polygenic risk scores routinely.
+We watch the field but do not order polygenic risk scores routinely.

 The Genetic Information Nondiscrimination Act (GINA) protects patients from discrimination by health insurers and employers based on genetic information.
 GINA does not cover life insurance, disability insurance, or long-term care insurance.
-Fishtown Medicine talks through this trade-off before running anything elective.
+We talk through this trade-off before running anything elective.

 A genetic result feels like a sentence when it is delivered without context.
 The job of medicine is to provide that context: what does this number actually mean for someone with your labs, your lifestyle, your family history?
 Almost every "scary" result becomes a workable plan once the rest of the picture is on the table.

 No. Genetic testing is an option, not a requirement, and never the cost of entry.
-The GERO·SPAN framework works without it.
-Fishtown Medicine uses genetic testing when the result will change the plan and leaves it on the shelf when it will not.
+The GER·O·SPAN framework works without it.
+We use genetic testing when the result will change the plan and leave it on the shelf when it will not.

 Still have a question?